softwaremill/jekyll-softwaremill/_posts/company/2017-01-10-pwsat2-communication-module.md

 <img src="/img/uploads/2017/01/satellite_trajectory.png" alt="Satellite trajectory" />
 </div>

 An electromagnetic wave is generated to convey binary data based on a chosen modulation schema.
-On the other site the received radio wave needs to be demodulated using the same schema.
-An appliance for converting digital binary data to analog signal and the other way round is called a modem (Modulator/Demodulator).
+On the other side the received radio wave needs to be demodulated using the same schema.
+An appliance for converting digital binary data to an analog signal - and the other way round - is called a modem (Modulator/Demodulator).
 The basic communication schema looks as follows:

 <div style="width: 100%; text-align: center">
 <img src="/img/uploads/2017/01/comunication_schema.png" alt="Simple communication schema" />